Centra Benefits Home Health Care in SW Fort Worth/Burleson, TX

 Centra Benefits and Local Hospital Discharge Coordination in the Burleson Area

-For families in the SW Fort Worth and Burleson area, home health care most often begins at hospital discharge.
-The discharge planning teams at facilities including Huguley Medical Center, AdventHealth Burleson, and Texas Health Harris Methodist Hospital Southwest regularly coordinate with home health agencies to ensure continuity of care when a patient transitions home.
+For families in SW Fort Worth and Burleson, home health care most often begins at hospital discharge.
+The discharge planning teams at Huguley Medical Center, AdventHealth Burleson, Texas Health Harris Methodist Hospital Southwest, and Baylor Scott & White Medical Center Hillcrest regularly coordinate with home health agencies to ensure continuity of care when a patient transitions home.

-Patients in neighborhoods like Summer Creek and Hidden Creek who are discharged from these facilities are typically within a short distance of home, making rapid transition to home-based care both clinically appropriate and logistically feasible.
-An RN can often be in the home within 24 to 48 hours of discharge, providing the skilled monitoring that reduces hospital readmission risk during that critical post-discharge window.
+Patients in neighborhoods like Summer Creek and Hidden Creek who are discharged from these facilities are typically within a short distance of home.
+This makes rapid transition to home-based Centra Benefits care both clinically appropriate and logistically feasible.
+An RN can often be in the home within 24 to 48 hours of discharge — providing skilled monitoring that reduces hospital readmission risk during that critical post-discharge window.

 What to Expect When Centra Benefits Home Health Care Begins

 Starting home health care for the first time can feel unfamiliar.
-Here is what the process looks like for a Centra Benefits member receiving care in the Burleson area:
+Here is what the process looks like for a Centra Benefits member receiving care in the Burleson and SW Fort Worth area.

 Initial RN Assessment

 The first visit is always conducted by a Registered Nurse, regardless of which services will be ongoing.
-The RN completes a comprehensive home assessment — evaluating the patient's condition, home safety, medication list, caregiver capacity, and care goals — and uses this to build a plan of care that is sent to the ordering physician for signature.
+The RN completes a comprehensive home assessment — evaluating the patient's condition, home safety, medication list, caregiver capacity, and care goals.
+This assessment forms the foundation of a plan of care that is sent to the ordering physician for signature.
+Families in Hidden Creek and Briar Meadow often find this first visit reassuring — it establishes a clear clinical picture and gives everyone a shared understanding of the road ahead.

 Ongoing Visit Scheduling